netxms/netxms-doc/admin/data-collection.rst

 Agent caching mode allows metric data to be obtained for the time being while connection between server and agent have been broken.
-This option is available for metrics, table metrics and proxy SNMP metrics.
-Not implemented for proxy SNMP table metrics and DCIs with custom schedule.
-In the absence of connection to the server collected data is stored on agent, when connection is restored it is sent to server.
+This option is available for metrics, table metrics and proxy SNMP metrics as well as for proxy SNMP table metrics and DCIs with custom schedule.
+In absence of connection to the server, collected data is stored on agent and once connection is restored, data is sent to server.
 Detailed description can be found there:
 :ref:`how_data_collection`.

-Agent side cache is configurable globally, on node level, and on DCI level.
+Agent side cache is configurable globally, on node and DCI levels.
+Configuration can be changed separately on each level.
 By default it's off.

 All collected data goes thought all transformations and thresholds only when it comes to server.
-To prevent generation of old events it can be set :guilabel:`OffileDataRelivanceTime` configuration variable to time period in seconds within which received offline data still relevant for threshold validation.
+In order to prevent generation of old events, one can set :guilabel:`DataCollection.OfflineDataRelevanceTime` configuration variable to time period in seconds within which received offline data still relevant for threshold validation.
 By default it is set to 1 day.